Debugging Intermittent Test Failures

 ## Finding Intermittents

-Normally you will have no trouble finding out that a particular test is intermittent, because a bug will be filed and you will see it through the normal mechanisms.
+You will have no trouble finding out that a particular test is intermittent, because a bug for it will be filed and you will see it in Bugzilla ([watching the Bugzilla component of your choice](https://bugzilla.mozilla.org/userprefs.cgi?tab=component_watch) is a good way to avoid missing the failure reports).

 However, it can still be useful to see intermittents in context.
-The [War on Oranges site](https://brasstacks.mozilla.com/orangefactor/) shows intermittents ranked by frequency.
-The orange factor robot also posts weekly updates to the relevant bugs in Bugzilla (see [an example here](https://bugzilla.mozilla.org/show_bug.cgi?id=1250523#c4)).
+The [Intermittent Failures View on Treeherder](https://treeherder.mozilla.org/intermittent-failures.html) shows intermittents ranked by frequency.

-You can also see oranges in Bugzilla.
+You can also see intermittents in Bugzilla.
 Go to [the settings page](https://bugzilla.mozilla.org/userprefs.cgi?tab=settings) and enable "When viewing a bug, show its corresponding Orange Factor page".

 ## Reproducing Test Failures locally

-The first step to fix an orange is to reproduce it.
+The first step to fix an intermittent is to reproduce it.

-Sometimes reproducing can only be done in automation, but it's worth trying locally, because this makes it much simpler to debug.
+Sometimes reproducing the failure can only be done in automation, but it's worth trying locally, because this makes it much simpler to debug.

 First, try running the test in isolation.
 You can use the `--repeat` and `--run-until-failure` flags to `mach mochitest` to automate this a bit.
-It's nice to do this sort of thing in a VM (or using Xnest on Linux) to avoid locking up your machine.
+It's nice to do this sort of thing in headless mode (`--headless`) or in a VM (or using Xnest on Linux) to avoid locking up your machine.
 Mozilla provides an [easy-to-use VM](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Using_the_VM).

 Sometimes, though, a test will only fail if it is run in conjunction with one or more other tests.
 You can use the `--start-at` and `--end-at` flags with `mach mochitest` to run a group of tests together.